 - Use

-wherever you were using C-style cast. - Use
+static_castwherever you were using C-style cast. - Use

-on classes with at least one virtual member in the inheritance hierarchy. - Use
+dynamic_castwith polymorphic classes.
+Keep in mind that only usedynamic_caston classes with at least one virtual member in the inheritance hierarchy. - Use

-when you need to removeconst
+const_castwhen you need to removeconstorvolatilequalifiers. - Use

-when you have no options.
+reinterpret_castwhen you have no options.

 Some of the C++ Core Guidelines on Typecasting